-Currently, there are 8,407 inmates in Massachusetts’s prisons.
-The highest age range in Massachusetts prison is 25-34.
+Currently, there are 8,407 inmates in MA’s prisons.
+The highest age range in the state prison is 25-34.
 A vast majority of prisoners in Mass are Black; followed by Hispanic and then White race demographics.
 70% of those incarcerated are there for a violent offense.
-Massachusetts also has another 10,350 people in county jails.
+MA also has another 10,350 people in county jails.
 Along with those imprisoned, the state is responsible for 61,789 people on probation and another 1,851 on parole.
-The Massachusetts Department of Corrections manages and operates the prison population for the state.
+The state Department of Corrections manages and operates the prison population for the state.

 Table of Contents

 Massachusetts jail inmate search records are the documents and forms filled out whenever a change occurs in the life of an inmate.
 Things like moving them from jail to prison, or visitors they entertain along with court dates, rulings, and sentencing.
 If the inmate commits another crime while in prison, that offense is also documented and filed.
 Massachusetts inmate search records are maintained meticulously on a frequent basis as things occur and are shared among all the law enforcement agencies.
 Sharing of information is so that everyone will be on the same page when it comes to each inmate.

 MA does not have their own inmate search locator tool, but they allow you use to the VineLink system to find someone incarcerated in a Mass jail or prison.
 You will need the person’s name or prison ID to search.
 The results of the search will give you only basic information like their name, age, gender, race, prison ID, date of birth and where they are being held.
 You can also see the address and directions if you want to visit someone in a Mass prison.
 You may also use Massachusetts prison inmate search online that may give you a much more detailed report with all the inmate's criminal offenses and mug shots.